nunopenim/nunopenim/GUIDE_ArchLinuxInstallation.md

 After PacMan did it's thing, mount your newly made root partition (I will assume it's ```/dev/nvme0n1p2```, from the previous step).
 You can do this by typing ```mount /dev/nvme0n1p2 /mnt```.

 We are ready!
-Type ```pacstrap /mnt base base-devel linux linux-firmware nano```.
-This will install Arch Linux, the Linux Kernel and Firmware, some extra libraries for developers, nano, because... you will need a text editor.
+Type ```pacstrap /mnt base base-devel linux linux-firmware linux-headers networkmanager nano```.
+This will install Arch Linux, the Linux Kernel, Firmware and Headers, some extra libraries for developers, NetworkManager (used by the most common DE - if you are going for a terminal only version, DHCPCD is easier to configure!), nano, because... you will need a text editor.
 You can use vim instead of nano if you want, but having a CLI text editor is an important tool and requirement.

 This step will take a while depending on your Internet connection.